Test for independence of long-range dependent time series using distance covariance: Outline of proofs and auxiliary results

-i.e., with a corresponding normalization the first summand on the right-hand side of the above equation is asymptotically negligible, while the second summand determines the asymptotic distribution of the left-hand side.
-For long-range dependent time series $X_k$, $k\geq 1$, and $Y_k$, $k\geq 1$, the asymptotic behavior of the second summand depends on the values of $D_X$ and $D_Y$, such that both summands may contribute to the limit distribution.
-The first summand, however, can be treated by an argument that is not sensitive to the values of these parameters.
-We consider the two summands separately.
-For these, we state intermediate results while detailed proofs are left to the appendix.
+i.e. with a corresponding normalization the first summand on the right-hand side of the above equation is asymptotically negligible, while the second summand determines the asymptotic distribution of the left-hand side.
+For long-range dependent time series $(X_i)_{i\geq 1}$ and $(Y_i)_{i\geq 1}$ the asymptotic behavior of the second summand depends on an interplay of dependence within the time series, such that both summands may contribute to the limit distribution.
+Accordingly, we take account of both summands for our analysis.
+For this, we consider the two summands separately and state corresponding intermediate results.
+Detailed proofs of these are left to the supplement.\\